medikoo/es5-ext/README.md

 case of Number it’ll be degraded to number, in case of string it’ll be degraded to string.

-API doesn't provide any methods for `Object.prototype` as extending such is in any case very risky and by all means should be avoided.
+API doesn't provide any methods for `Object.prototype` as extending such in any case should be avoided.
 All `Object` utils are provided as fuctions.

 _Each extension is documented at begin of its source file._